FrankiePower/sunnyswap-stacks/architecture.md

 - **Stacks**: Uses SHA256 in Clarity (`sha256` function)
 - **EVM**: Uses keccak256 by default
 - **CRITICAL**: Must use SHA256 on both chains for compatibility
-- GattaiSwap uses SHA256 for Bitcoin compatibility - we maintain this
+- Evm side uses SHA256 for Stacks compatibility - we maintain this

 ### Timelock Coordination
 - **Stacks**: Block height based (e.g., expires at block 1000)